-Due to pandemic related circumstances, examinations during this course may be delivered remotely.
-In that event, proctoring software or other remote invigilation methods will be employed concurrently during the examination to ensure academic integrity of the assessment.
+Exams will be completed in-person.
+The program may determine specific exceptional circumstances in which examinations during this course be delivered remotely.
+Exceptional circumstances will be reviewed by the Year Chair in consultation with the Academic Director, and the decision of the Year Chair will be final.
+Should remote delivery of an exam be approved, proctoring software or other remote invigilation methods will be employed concurrently during the examination to ensure academic integrity of the assessment.